Foltzy/nside/README.md

 # Abode Interior Documentation

 ## Independent Study
 This documentation is written in accordance to the Senior Independent Study for College of Wooster Computer Science graduates.
-My independent study is on the research, planning, and creation of this full stack web application and can be found at [IS FINAL LINK](#) and is documented below.
+My independent study is on the research, planning, and creation of this full stack web application and the final research paper can be found at [IS FINAL LINK](#) with software documentation below.

 &nbsp;